 The ideal weekly mileage is individual for each runner, depending on their run experience, race goals, and experience with running injuries.
 More important than the actual number of miles run is whether you increase running volume gradually and carefully.

-You can read all about the details here.
+You can read all about the details here: Weekly Mileage for a Marathon

 Pacing a marathon requires patience and good body awareness.
 For your best finish time, you should either aim to have the second half of the race be a little faster than the first half or aim to have even pacing across the entire 26.2 miles.